 Agricultural Literacy Curriculum Matrix

-Students will learn about rangelands by participating in a hands-on activity of growing their own grass to represent a beef or sheep ranch.
+Students investigate rangelands by growing their own grass to represent a beef or sheep ranch.
+Grades 3-5

 Interest Approach – Engagement:

 - Jiffy 7 peat pellet pots,* 1 per student

 - Grass seed,* 2–3 teaspoons (10-15 g) per group

 - Trail activity sheets (laminate the sheets and provide each group with a transparency marker to save paper), 1 per group

 - Transparency markers (such as Vis-a-Vis), 1 per group

 *These items are included in the Ranch Starter Kit, which is available for purchase from agclassroom.com.